My Dog Ate an Ant Trap! Here’s What to Do (Vet Answer)

 7. Choose Dog-Safe Methods of Keeping Your Home Ant-Free

-It may not be possible to always restrict where your dog spends its time in the house.
+It may not be possible to restrict where your dog spends time in the house.
 They are a member of the family, after all!
-You may want to give alternative methods of keeping your house ant-free a try.
+You may want to try alternative methods of keeping your house ant-free.

 Ensuring that food preparation areas are cleared of crumbs, swept, and mopped will discourage tiny intruders from encroaching on your space.
 Additionally, it is best to keep all pantry items in properly sealed containers.
-Hopefully, they will give your home a pass when on the search for a food source.
+Hopefully, they will give your home a pass when searching for a food source.

-You could also take a look at some pet-safe options to rid the home of ants including essential oil-repellant sprays, diatomaceous earth powder, and ultrasonic ant-repellent devices.
+You could also take a look at pet-safe options to rid your home of ants, including essential oil-repellant sprays, diatomaceous earth powder, and ultrasonic ant-repellent devices.

 Are Ant Traps Toxic to Dogs?

 You might be wondering whether the ingredients in ant traps are poisonous to dogs, but this is a hard question to answer.
-Brands of ant traps have different ingredients at different concentrations.
+Ant traps have different ingredients at different concentrations.

-Spinosad is a common ingredient in ant traps, and this drug is actually used as a flea treatment, so it is safe for dogs in small doses.
-The same goes for avermectin, although this one can be a problem for certain breeds.
-Indoxacarb, the active ingredient in some baits, has been shown to cause symptoms in dogs.
+Spinosad is a common ingredient in ant traps, and it is used as a flea treatment, so it is safe for dogs in small doses.
+The same goes for avermectin, but it can be problematic for certain breeds.
+Indoxacarb, the active ingredient in some baits, has been shown to cause adverse reactions in dogs.
 In other words, the ingredients in ant traps are poisonous to ants and can cause poisoning in dogs in high enough amounts.

-But the best thing to do is to take the guesswork out of it and ask the professionals at the Pet Poison Helpline for their advice.
+However, it’s best to take the guesswork out of it and ask the professionals at the Pet Poison Helpline for their advice.

 Conclusion